holochain/launcher-tauri/README.md

 2. Download the appropriate executable for your platform.
 3. Execute the AppImage.

+> Warning!
+This will replace your `$CONFIG_DIR/holochain/conductor-config.yaml`, if you have one from running `holochain -i`.

 ## Usage

 ### Preparing your UI

 When your UI is served from the launcher, you will have the Holochain app interface available at `ws://localhost:8888`.

 You will also have the admin interface available at `ws://localhost:8889`, but its usage is discouraged as newer versions of the launcher will block any admin requests not coming from the Holochain Admin UI itself.
 There will be a call available in `AppWebsocket` that will prompt the user to do an action in the Holochain Admin UI, or similar (To Be Defined).